luke-b-hunter/ajvot4-thesis-presentation/presentation.md

 # *Visuals for Slovenian street*

 The visuals are made with two styles.
 The first is a pictogramic style where the pictograms symbolize Slovaks in a stereotypical way.
 The pictograms also symbolize the same pictograms that can be found on exit signs.
 This whole style is inspired by pictograms of people that you can find on various street signs.
 The second style is a humorous collage of various people and objects that symbolize the performance.
 The collage style would be used mainly for promotional brochures that would promote the performance.
 Each visuals would use the colours of the country's flag the street is named after.
 In the case for Slovenian street it is red, white and blue.

+# Guerilla promotion

+Another guerilla promotion could be used for the promotion of the performance, where the pictogram from the visual could be used as a standalone symbol on walls that could be easily reproduced throughout the district and street.

 # *Online posts*